demaris/oscilite/README.md

 In addition you can observe the effects of cycling the alpha, local and global coupling parameters.
 In earlier work on image and pattern recognition using these systems I varied these parameters.

-It is intended that you have a full scipy distribution, but really relies only on scipy.signal, scipy.stats, and matplotlib for display and user interface controls.
+It is intended that you have a full scipy distribution, but this code relies only on scipy.signal, scipy.stats, and matplotlib for display and user interface controls.

 The diffusive cml can be considered as simulation of columns of balanced networks of excitatory and inhibitory neurons.